 The History Of The Brno Ossuary

-The ossuary was constructed in the 1700’s as a way to make more room for more burials in the church’s cemetery.
+The ossuary was constructed in the 1700s as a way to make more room for burials in the church’s cemetery.
 As the church was located within city limits, they were unable to expand to accommodate more bodies.
-As such, a new burial system was established – about a decade after death, people’s bodies were exhumed, and moved to the ossuary.
+As such, a new burial system was established – about a decade after death, people’s bodies were exhumed and moved to the ossuary.
 This was a common practice throughout Europe during that time as not only was the population growing, but many people were also dying from cholera, the plague, and war.

-The Brno Ossuary was built under the floor of the church and had to be expanded more than once to store the constant influx of new bodies.
+The Brno Ossuary was built under the church floor and had to be expanded more than once to store the constant influx of new bodies.
 Around 1784, Joseph II introduced reforms that involved closing churchyards for hygienic reasons.
 Remains from the cemetery were moved into the storage area below the church, the churchyard was destroyed, and the square outside the church was paved with pieces of headstones from the cemetery.